We outline every emergency number and service you need to know about should you need help while living in Austria.

 Mental health services in Austria

 In Austria, mental health is a serious concern.
 Because of this, the country has an emergency psychiatric hotline – 01 313 30.
-In addition, Austria has its own suicide prevention hotline.
-You can reach them at 01 713 3374.
+There’s also a suicide prevention hotline which you can reach at 01 713 3374.

 For general mental health services, however, you can contact one of the services below: